fraser29/autorthanc/README.md

 Edit .env, specifically variables:
 - ORTHANC_DB_MNT : The location (on local machine) for data (dicom) storage
-- ORTHANC_AUTO : The location (on local machine) where autorthnc will find your .json files defining rules for how to process new studies.
+- ORTHANC_AUTO_SCRIPTS : The location (on local machine) where autorthanc will find your .json files defining rules for how to process new studies.
-- AUTOMATION_DATA_STORAGE : The location where data identified by .json scripts found in *ORTHANC_AUTO* will be downloaded to.
+- ORTHANC_AUTOMATION_DATA_STORAGE : The location where data identified by .json scripts found in *ORTHANC_AUTO_SCRIPTS* will be downloaded to.
 - POSTGRES_PASSWORD : the postgres DB password.

 Optional variables to edit: